 What is STIOLTO RESPIMAT?

 - Anticholinergic and LABA medicines such as STIOLTO RESPIMAT help the muscles around the airways in your lungs stay relaxed to prevent symptoms, such as wheezing, cough, chest tightness, and shortness of breath.
 These symptoms can happen when the muscles around the airways tighten.
 This makes it hard to breathe.

 - STIOLTO RESPIMAT is not used to treat sudden symptoms of COPD.
-Always have a beta2-agonist inhaler medicine (rescue inhaler) with you to treat sudden symptoms of COPD.
+Always have a beta -agonist inhaler medicine (rescue inhaler) with you to treat sudden symptoms of COPD.
 If you do not have a rescue inhaler, contact your healthcare provider to have one prescribed for you.

 - STIOLTO RESPIMAT is not for the treatment of asthma.
 It is not known if STIOLTO RESPIMAT is safe and effective in people with asthma.